m-bartos/42_push_swap/README.md

 * rrr: rra and rrb at the same time.

 ## Used algorithm
-After researching a suitable algorithm for my push_swap, I opted to use the **'Turk algorithm'** described by **A. Yigit Ogun in his** [article](https://medium.com/@ayogun/push-swap-c1f5d2d41e97) on medium.com.
-This algorithm is straightforward to comprehend, nice to implement in C code and you will get maximum points through 42evaluation (lowest possible number of operations for sorting 100 and 500 numbers)
+After researching a suitable algorithm for my push_swap, I decided to use the **'Turk algorithm'** described by **A. Yigit Ogun in his** [article](https://medium.com/@ayogun/push-swap-c1f5d2d41e97) on medium.com.
+This algorithm is straightforward to comprehend, nice to implement in C code and it guarantees maximum points in the evaluation.

 ## Results - number of operations
 * Sorting stack with 100 random numbers - MIN = 496, MAX = 610 (average 540 - 570)